clairebilat/ada-2019-project-lost-and-found/README.md

 - (3rd week) Answer the questions (healthiness of public food establishments according to the type of facility, ward and time ; types of violation depending of the type of facility, ward and time ; where the program could focus to improve the global healthiness).
 Identify if other questions are interesting to be asked.

-- (4th week) Create the interactive map (if it's still meaningfull) and the visualization.
+- (4th week) Create the interactive map (if it's still meaningful) and the visualization.

 # Prospect